← Back to research

 • Hardware synergy — Optimized for affordable Sipeed boards

-• Open source — Full transparency into the codebase
+• Open source — MIT-licensed with full transparency into the codebase[1]

 • Novel development approach — AI-bootstrapped architecture is interesting precedent